-5 See: http://pubdocs.worldbank.org/en/980521525116735167/Green-Bond-Symposium-Summary.pdf
+6 See: http://pubdocs.worldbank.org/en/980521525116735167/Green-Bond-Symposium-Summary.pdf

-- In February 2018, the 36 members of the IRWG still led by an informal technical working group comprising EBRD, KfW, NIB and the World Bank and co-chaired by BlackRock and EBRD published Suggested Impact Reporting Metrics for Waste Management and Resource Efficiency Projects.
-It followed exactly the same format as the June 2017 document. - In June 2018, 37 members of the IRWG led by an expanded informal technical working group that included EIB, published Suggested Impact Reporting Metrics for Clean Transportation Projects. - In March 2019, under the co-chairmanship of EBRD and KfW, 45 members of the IRWG led by the informal technical working group of EBRD, KfW, NIB and the World Bank, published Suggested Impact Reporting Metrics for Green Building Projects. - In April 2020, under the co-chairmanship of EBRD and KfW, 43 members of the IRWG led by the informal technical working group of EBRD, KfW, NIB and the World Bank published "Suggested Impact Reporting Metrics for Biodiversity Projects". - In December 2020, under the co-chairmanship of EBRD and KfW, 42 members of the IRWG led by the informal technical working group of EBRD, KfW, NIB and the World Bank published "Suggested Impact Reporting Metrics for Climate Change Adaptation Projects". - In June 2021, under the co-chairmanship of EBRD and KfW, 52 members of the IRWG led by the informal technical working group of EBRD, KfW, NIB and the World Bank published "Suggested Impact Reporting Metrics for Circular Economy and/or Eco-Efficient Projects".
+- In February 2018, under the co-chairmanship of BlackRock and EBRD, the 36 members of the IRWG led by an informal technical working group comprising EBRD, KfW, NIB and the World Bank published Suggested Impact Reporting Metrics for Waste Management and Resource Efficiency Projects.
+It followed exactly the same format as the June 2017 document. - In June 2018, under the co-chairmanship of BlackRock and EBRD, 37 members of the IRWG led by an expanded informal technical working group comprising EBRD, EIB, KfW, NIB and the World Bank published Suggested Impact Reporting Metrics for Clean Transportation Projects. - In March 2019, under the co-chairmanship of EBRD and KfW, 45 members of the IRWG led by the informal technical working group of EBRD, IFC, KfW, NIB and the World Bank, published Suggested Impact Reporting Metrics for Green Building Projects. - In April 2020, under the co-chairmanship of EBRD and KfW, 43 members of the IRWG led by the informal technical working group of EBRD, KfW, NIB and the World Bank published "Suggested Impact Reporting Metrics for Biodiversity Projects". - In December 2020, under the co-chairmanship of EBRD and KfW, 42 members of the IRWG led by the informal technical working group of EBRD, KfW, NIB and the World Bank published "Suggested Impact Reporting Metrics for Climate Change Adaptation Projects". - In May 2021, under the co-chairmanship of EBRD and KfW, 52 members of the IRWG led by the informal technical working group of EBRD, KfW, NIB and the World Bank published "Suggested Impact Reporting Metrics for Circular Economy and/or Eco-Efficient Projects". - In June 2022, under the co-chairmanship of EBRD and KfW, 110 members of the IRWG led by the informal technical working group of EBRD, KfW, NIB and the World Bank published "Suggested Impact Reporting Metrics for Living Natural Resources and Sustainable Land Use Projects".